New Zealand says it is aware of China-linked intelligence activity in country

 The Chinese embassy in Wellington did not immediately respond to a request for comment.

-The accusations levelled against China are the latest in a string of recent comments from the country's government outlining concerns about China's assertive behaviour and its destabilising impact.
+The accusations leveled against China are the latest in a string of recent comments from the country's government outlining concerns about China's assertive behaviour and its destabilising impact.

 New Zealand, part of the Five Eyes intelligence and security alliance that includes Australia, Britain, Canada and the United States, has historically taken a more conciliatory approach towards China, its biggest trading partner, but in recent months has more often raised concerns publicly about the country's actions.